Rbcc499/Expansion-Micrscopy-Protein-Analysis/README.md

 ## Steps for Use

 **File Nomenclature**: Files received from the imaris output need to have a specific nomenclature for the program to read.
-The columns inside the excel file also need specific names. <br /> **For template excel files please see the template folder.** <br />
+The columns inside the excel file also need specific names. <br /> **For template excel files please see the template folder.** <br /> <br />
 **mouseid_sliceid_roundnumber.
 It is imperative that the mouse id, sliceid, and roundnumber are in this order, with '_' separating.
 You may add additional information afterwards separated by a '_'.** <br />
 **For example:** M123L_s1h1_1 (mouseid = M123L, sliceid = s1h1, round_number = 1)
 **Correct Example:** M123L_s1h1_1_PFA_jan_1_2000, this is a correct way of naming the file